Sir Edward 'Weary' Dunlop Scholarship

 Eligibility / selection criteria

-- achieve outstanding academic results
+- Achieved outstanding academic results in their completed units

-- provide evidence of current involvement in community affairs which must have been continuous for a period of at least two years.
+- Provide evidence of current involvement in community affairs which must have been continuous for a period of at least two years.
 Community service could include:

 - local government sponsored voluntary activity